Overview

 Story of the week: Dani Sova - Final journal writing

 Have students read through the other journal entries and think back on what they’ve learned over the last sessions.
-Which lessons did they enjoy the most?
-The least?
-What would the like to know more about?
+Have them consider these questions: Which lessons did they enjoy the most or the least?
+What would they like to know more about?
 Which lessons were the most helpful?
 Do they think a medical career might be right for them?
 What next steps will they take to move them forward on their journey to medical school?